-Connect to Microsoft Dynamics CRM web services using OAuth
+Connect to Microsoft Dynamics 365 web services using OAuth

 Method calls to the web services must be authorized with the identity provider for that service endpoint.
 Authorization is approved when a valid OAuth 2.0 (user) access token, issued by Microsoft Azure Active Directory, is provided in the headers of the message requests.

-The recommended authentication API for use with the CRM Web API is Azure Active Directory Authentication Library (ADAL), which is available for a wide variety of platforms and programming languages.
-The ADAL API manages OAuth 2.0 authentication with the CRM web service identity provider.
+The recommended authentication API for use with the Dynamics 365 Web API is Azure Active Directory Authentication Library (ADAL), which is available for a wide variety of platforms and programming languages.
+The ADAL API manages OAuth 2.0 authentication with the Dynamics 365 web service identity provider.
 For more details on the actual OAuth protocol used, see Use OAuth to Authenticate with the CRM Service.

-Before you can use OAuth authentication to connect with the CRM web services, your application must first be registered with Microsoft Azure Active Directory.
-Azure Active Directory is used to verify that your application is permitted access to the business data stored in a CRM tenant.
+Before you can use OAuth authentication to connect with the Dynamics 365 web services, your application must first be registered with Microsoft Azure Active Directory.
+Azure Active Directory is used to verify that your application is permitted access to the business data stored in a Dynamics 365 tenant.

 Basic OAuth web service authentication using ADAL is done using just a few lines of code.